fusioncharts/dev_centre_docs/getting-started/react/your-first-chart-using-react.md

 `first-fusioncharts-project` is the working directory where React Boilerplate will be installed along with all the utilities and dependencies.

-The working directory should contain a `package.json`.
+> The working directory should contain a `package.json`.
 If the package is not present, you can create it using the `npm init -y` command.
-{: .alert .alert-info}

 Now, open [http://localhost:3000/](http://localhost:3000/) to see your React app.